exasol/ai-lab/doc/user_guide/docker/ai_lab_docker_edition.md

 ## Starting a Docker Container from the Docker Image

 The following command will
-* Download the Docker image for version 0.1.0 of the AI-Lab if not yet available in your Docker service
+* Download the Docker image for the specified version `$VERSION` of the AI-Lab if not yet available in your Docker service
 * Run a Docker container using this image
-* Forward port `8888` to the machine running the Docker service, e.g. your local host
+* Forward port `8888` to the specified `$PORT` on the machine running the Docker service, e.g. your local host

 ```shell